Piano Tuning Educational Links

 What education do piano tuners have?
 For any who may want to learn how to tune pianos as a career, the PTG and the nearest PTG chapter are great places to begin the journey.
 Nowadays there are only a few in-person schools for piano technology in the US, so many interested in becoming piano tuners learn through independent learning, correspondence or online.
 Whichever path you may pursue, completing the course and earning the educational certificate is the starting point of a lifelong education in piano technology.
 An educational certificate thus earned can be a source of pride and I applaud the student’s skill and tenacity to earn it, but it should not be confused with the established RPT certification.
 I recommend to all piano technicians who graduate from a piano technology course or mentorship to complete their suite of credentials and pursue the RPT (Registered Piano Technician) certification.

 Please permit me to get on my soapbox and express my personal thoughts on the piano service industry in the U.S. , specifically on the increasingly important need for piano tuners to have official RPT certification.
 This subject is near and dear to my heart, as I have served on numerous occasions as an assistant examiner for RPT certification exams and have observed first hand the sincerity and hard work on all those involved in the exams, both the examiners and the exam candidates.
-The PTG has spent countless hours on the RPT certification exam criteria, making sure that the resulting credential meets all professional and legal requirements required for professional certifications in the U.S. Prior to me earning the RPT certification in 2019, piano owners in South Central Ohio had not a certified piano tuner available for 20 years or more.
+The PTG exam committee has spent countless hours on the RPT certification exam criteria to ensure that the resulting credential meets all professional and legal requirements required for professional certifications in the U.S. Prior to me earning the RPT certification in 2019, piano owners in South Central Ohio had not had a certified piano tuner available for 20 years or more.
 There were some amateurs floating about throughout the years, and some of these ones are still tuning pianos around Chillicothe and Circleville.
 Many piano owners in this area have only known uncertified technicians and are simply unaware of the RPT credential and its added value to the consumer, the pianist, and the music student.

 Most similar trades (electricians, plumbers, HVAC technicians, mechanics, etc) require tested state licensure or registration, as do occupations in healthcare and many other services.
 This is especially necessary when public safety is concerned.
 Piano service does not affect public safety, so appropriately, the state does not require a license.
 But this does not mean that there is no need for independent certification.